How to Change Permalink Settings in WordPress?

 You can find the web address of a website (URL) right in your browse's interface.

-Slugs are often mistaken with permalinks.
-The illustration below shows that a slug is only one component of a permalink.
-The slug is usually placed at the end of post, page, custom post type, and term (e.g. category) permalinks.
+Slugs are another term you might hear when talking about URLs and permalinks.
+As you can see in the example below, a slug is just one part of the permalink.
 The slug is usually placed at the end of post, page, custom post type, and term (e.g. category) permalinks.

 Permalink example